The original do-it-yourself travel guide to Europe SM

 The first thing you notice with Lonely Planet's Europe on a Shoestring is that it has no date on the cover.
 That's a good sign.
 Geared to the budget traveler vis-à-vis eats and sleeps, this series of books also contains good advice on sights to see and things to do for everyone.

-This book appears to be independently written — it is not a knock-off from another guide as so many seem to be.
+This book appears to be independently written.
+It is not a knock-off from another guide as so many seem to be.
 Thus you get a fresh perspective on the lay of the land, and you won't be breathing the exhaust fumes of other travelers using the hoi polloi guide books with nearly identical hotel and restaurant listings.
 I've been using this guide book in my travels around Europe for at least the past five years and it hasn't let me down.
 I give Europe on a Shoestring an extra star because it mentions one of my favorite cafes in Amsterdam, the Hoppe.
 The Hoppe is especially active after office hours till mid evening.
 I have met many locals there but never a tourist.

 Each chapter begins with a map and general introduction to the country at hand.
 Major cities are illustrated with good maps keyed to excellent tables listing eats, sleeps, museums, laundromats, and all manner of other establishments of interest to the traveler, especially the younger traveler on a tight budget.
 Lonely Planet probably covers more countries and cities in more detail in one book than any other guide.
 The appendices include weather data and essential phrases for many languages.